-- Red or infrared light from an LED source (600-950nm) can be applied to the thyroid gland to treat hypothyroid states.
+- Red or infrared light from an LED source (600-950nm) is studied for the thyroid.

-- Thyroid hormone levels are improved in every study.
+- Thyroid hormone levels are looked at and measured in every study.

 - Thyroid system is complex.
 Diet and lifestyle should be addressed too.

-Stick to LED light therapy or LLLT for maximum safety and benefits.
-Infrared (700-950nm) LEDs are optimal, visible red is fine too.
-Session time from 5-15 minutes depending on light strength/heat.
+LED light therapy or LLLT is well studied and ensures maximum safety.
+Infrared (700-950nm) LEDs are favoured in this field, visible red is fine too.

 ISRN Endocrinol.
 2012; 2012: 126720.
 Assessment of the Effects of Low-Level Laser Therapy on the Thyroid Vascularization of Patients with Autoimmune Hypothyroidism by Color Doppler Ultrasound.
 Danilo Bianchini Höfling, Maria Cristina Chavantes, Adriana G. Juliano, Giovanni G. Cerri, Meyer Knobel, Elisabeth M. Yoshimura, and Maria Cristina Chammas